Jackyjjc/p2p-monopoly-money/INTERFACES_AND_EVENTS.md

   /**
    * Initializes a new GameState
    * @param peerId Current user's peer ID
-   * @param options Optional partial GameState to initialize with
+   * @param playerName The player's display name
    * @returns A new GameState
    */
-  public static initGame(peerId: string, options?: Partial<GameState>): GameState;
+  public static initGame(peerId: string, playerName: string): GameState;

   /**
    * Add a new player to the game state